-Never give them to young children under five Always wear gloves with sparklers, preferably leather ones Hold it at arms length while an adult lights it for you Use in a clear space away from others Never hold a baby in your arms when you are holding a sparkler When the sparkler has finished, put it into a bucket of cold water straight away and leave it there.
+Never give them to young children under five years old.
+Always wear gloves with sparklers, preferably leather ones.
+Hold it at arms length while an adult lights it for you.
+Use in a clear space away from others.
+Never hold a baby in your arms when you are holding a sparkler.
+When the sparkler has finished, put it into a bucket of cold water straight away and leave it there.

 - Sparklers should not be given to anyone under the age of five.